 We will demonstrate the value of this new data by using it to answer important questions such as:

-• How common is it for people to be diagnosed with this particular type of arthritis?
+• How common is it for people to be diagnosed with a particular type of arthritis?

-• Are there ways of speeding up the time it takes to be diagnosed with rheumatoid arthritis and ankylosing spondylitis?
+• Are there ways of speeding up the time it takes to be diagnosed with conditions such as axial spondyloarthritis?

 • What are the benefits and possible harms of certain painkillers?

-Lastly, we will identify how our new ways of collecting and linking data can be reproduced in other parts of the country.
-We hope that, in the future, improving data quality and access across England will develop more accurate diagnosis and improve treatment of arthritis and other MSK conditions.
+We will identify how our new ways of collecting and linking data can be followed in other parts of the country.
+We hope that improving data quality and access to data across England will lead to more accurate diagnosis and improve treatment of arthritis and other muscle and joint conditions.
 If collected in the right way and accessed safely, data will improve the management of health conditions for future generations.

 Patient and public involvement and engagement (PPIE)

-PPIE will take place throughout the programme by researchers in collaboration with and supported by a core group of experienced public contributors.
+Patient and public involvement and engagement will take place throughout the programme by researchers in collaboration with and supported by a core group of experienced public contributors.
 The public contributors are undertaking engagement activities with diverse communities in Salford, where the research is taking place, to raise awareness of the research and involvement opportunities, and ensure a range of voices and lived-experience will be heard within the Jigsaw research.
-Download Patient and Public Involvement and Engagement strategy (PDF)

-The Jigsaw Advisory Group comprises expertise from the musculoskeletal health community, social care and patient data.
-Their role is to bring advice and challenge to the research programme to help ensure it is:
+The Data Jigsaw Advisory Group comprises expertise from the muscle and joint health community, social care and patient data.
+Their role is to bring advice and challenge to the research programme to help ensure it:

 • Meets the needs of its stakeholders